Last Updated on July 18, 2026 by Patrick Camuso, CPA

 How are prediction market contracts treated for tax purposes?

-Characterization (capital vs. ordinary) is a separate question that depends on statutory interpretation, facts, and risk posture.
+Prediction market contracts are generally analyzed as contractual rights acquired for consideration.
+Whether gain or loss is capital or ordinary is a separate question that depends on the contract terms and the taxpayer’s facts.
 Reasonable professionals disagree on how these contracts should be characterized in practice.

 Does USD settlement make prediction market taxes simpler?

-Are prediction market profits considered gambling winnings?
+Are prediction-market profits gambling winnings?

 Why don’t prediction market platforms issue reliable 1099 forms?